ialnazer/Softia_REST_Test/README.md

   `npm install`

-- Set up the config file: open the Code/Softia_REST_Backend/config/db.config.js file and put your machine name instead of "DESKTOP-TPNAAHT" in the server field that ends with '\\SQLEXPRESS'
+- Set up the config file: open the Code/Softia_REST_Backend/config/db.config.js file and put your machine name instead of "DESKTOP-TPNAAHT" in the server field that should end with '\\\\SQLEXPRESS'

 - Again from the bash: